charliecalvert/CloudNotes/Assignments/NoLaptopMonday.md

 The goals of the **No Laptop Monday** are two fold:

 - To be sure all students are familiar with Git.
 If you are using your machine at school, then most students will have to push and pull from Git when working at home.
-We can more easily learn Git if we use it regularly to maintain multiple repositories.
+We can more easily learn Git if we use it regularly to maintain multiple versions of our repositories.
 - To make sure all students, especially those in my programming courses, have a solid platform on which they can work.

 ## Memory

-Several students have, I think been trying to tell me this, but I have recently come to understand that I have been setting the base memory for our VM's too low.
+I have been setting the base memory for our VM's too low.
 Instead of setting to 2048 MB, let's try setting it to 4096 MB (4 GB) or even 6144 (6 GB).

-**NOTE**: *I'm talking about the settings for our school machine, which as 32 GB total memory.
+**NOTE**: *I'm talking about the settings for our school machine, which has 32 GB total memory.
 Using up 4 GB for our VM is not excessive on such a machine.
 On your laptop and home machine, however, 2 GB might be the right number, depending on how much memory is available on your machine.*

 To see the memory: